• Skip to primary navigation

 You will see or hear a range of birds at any time of year but these will change with the seasons – our summer migrant birds come back to the UK from Africa in April and leave again in September.
 Winter migrants arrive here in late September or October.
 Birds will be nesting from March onwards.

-March and April are good months for willow blossom, spring flowers, frogspawn and tadpoles, newts and minibeasts From late May through to October, we can use sweep nets in the meadows to catch grasshoppers, ladybirds, beetles etc. June to October is the best time to see dragonflies and their nymphs in the water.
+April is a good month for willow blossom, spring flowers, frogspawn and tadpoles, newts and minibeasts.
+From late May through to October, we can use sweep nets in the meadows to catch grasshoppers, ladybirds, beetles etc. June to October is the best time to see dragonflies and their nymphs in the water.
 The wildflower meadows are at their peak in late June and July but there are lots of wetland flowers in May and June.

 Half-day visit